1. What were the most useful insights you gained from the IEN conference?

 How to keep users adopted beyond the initial launch

-Role of DAM professionals and how we can evolve
+Role of DAM Professionals and how we can evolve

 Governance and rights management

 Vendors aren’t the bad guys.
 Disorganized information is!
 We must learn to trust and collaborate with vendors and third-party integrators to meet our DAM goals.
 Otherwise, we’re putting up unnecessary roadblocks.
-Let’s get in on that blockchain action (Demetrios Vasiadis, Manager of Digital Asset Technologies CONDE NAST).
+Let’s get into that blockchain action (Demetrios Vasiadis, Manager of Digital Asset Technologies CONDE NAST).
 Leveraging this technology to capture a digital asset’s provenance should come standard with every DAM system.

 I found it very useful that a number of the sessions were delivered via panel discussions.
 It was interesting to hear from multiple panelists who are subject matter experts with a broad range of perspectives across various industries.
-Seems no matter the differences in business we represent, we all find common ground and share similar pain points in the DAM space.
-Challenges aside, I took away a lot of interesting information and many things to consider relating to AI, rights management, user adoption, system integrations, ranking or scoring assets, and approaches to archiving assets.
+No matter the differences in business we represent, we all find common ground and share similar pain points in the DAM space.
+Challenges aside, I took away a lot of interesting information and many things to consider relating to AI, rights management, user adoption, system integrations, ranking or scoring assets and approaches to archiving assets.

 This year I was interested in measurement, which can be a real challenge.
-I especially appreciated the Increasing User Adoption to Maximize Your DAM’s ROI panel as Anne Graham, Leah Carlson, Jessica Berlin, Henrik de Gyor and Frank de Carlo shared their first hand experiences with user adoption and the bottom line.
+I especially appreciated the Increasing User Adoption to Maximize Your DAM’s ROI panel as Anne Graham, Leah Carlson, Jessica Berlin, Henrik de Gyor, and Frank de Carlo shared their first-hand experiences with user adoption and the bottom line.

 It was fascinating to hear how organizations are using metrics to gauge user adoption.
 There were a couple of sessions that discussed metrics and the different methods that are used either on their own or together with a number of measurements to provide a full picture of how DAM is valued within the organization.
-It reinforced the point for me that to measure and increase DAM adoption you need to understand what your organization values and align the DAM with those core business objectives.
+It reinforced the point for me that to measure and increase DAM adoption, you need to understand what your organization values and align the DAM with those core business objectives.